Manifesto - who we are and what do we want

 Starting from the technical tools we use we came to develop a clear array of political stances, crucial to both cyber and material world and lives: privacy, anonymity, free sharing of knowledge just to mention a few.

 We believe that media and communication should not be the exclusive domain of information professionals.
-We believe in the value of self-management: this is why we have no sponsors or funding of any kind, apart from voluntary subscriptions by those who believe that our project is important and must survive.
+We believe in the value of self-management: this is why we have no sponsors or funding of any kind, apart from voluntary donations from those who believe that our project is important and must survive.
 None of us earns a cent from this project (in fact, quite the opposite).

-We share collectively any decision about technical and political aspects of our servers and projects.
-We discuss everything through the use of mailing lists, so that all of our debates and process is available and accessible to any single person participating in the collective.
+All decisions about technical and political aspects of our servers and projects are taken collectively.
+We discuss everything through the use of mailing lists and other forms of mediated communication, so that all of our debates and process are available and accessible to any single person participating in the collective.

 We have no coordinator, and no spokesperson, and decisions are not reached by voting.